If you’re looking for novels about food, you’ll love reading these fiction books about food!

 McClean’s dad is a restaurant consultant.
 After her parent’s relationship implodes, she hits the road with him on a series of restaurant overhauls.
 In each new city and town, she creates a new identity.

 Do you have any favorite novels about food?
-What fiction books about food would you add to this list?
+What novels about food would you add to this list?

 Save this pin featuring novels about food for later!